Halloween costume: Historical roots

 An early 20th-century Irish Halloween mask (a "rhymer" or "vizor"), displayed at the Museum of Country Life in Ireland.

 The custom of wearing Halloween costumes may have originated in a Celtic festival held on October 31 to mark the beginning of winter, at which costumes were worn to ward off evil spirits.
 Called Samhain in Ireland and Scotland and on the Isle of Man, but Calan Gaeaf in Wales, Cornwall, and Brittany, the festival is believed to have pre-Christian roots.
 After the Christianization of Ireland in the 5th century, some of these customs may have been retained in the Christian observance of All Hallows' Eve in that region.
 Although the festival continued to be called Samhain and Calan Gaeaf, it blended ancient traditions with Christian ones.
 The time of year was seen as liminal, when spirits or fairies (the Aos Sí) and the souls of the dead could more easily come to the world of the living.

 From at least the 16th century, the festival included mumming and guising, which involved people going door to door in costume or disguise and usually reciting verses or songs in exchange for food.
-Originally, this may have been a tradition in which people impersonated the Aos Sí or the souls of the dead and received offerings on their behalf.
+Originally, people may have impersonated the Aos Sí or the souls of the dead to receive offerings on their behalf.
 Impersonating these beings or wearing a disguise was also believed to protect oneself from them.
 It has also been suggested that the mummers and guisers "personify the old spirits of the winter, who demanded reward in exchange for good fortune".
 F. Marian McNeill suggests the ancient pagan festival included people wearing masks or costumes to represent the spirits, and that faces were marked or blackened with ashes from the sacred bonfire.

 In parts of southern Ireland, a man dressed as a láir bhán or white mare led youths house to house reciting verses—some with pagan overtones—in exchange for food.
 If the household gave food, it could expect good fortune, whereas not doing so would bring misfortune.
 Similarly, in 19th-century England, youths went house to house with masked, painted, or blackened faces, often threatening to do mischief if they were not welcomed.

 In parts of Wales, men went about dressed as fearsome beings called gwrachod, while in some places, young people cross-dressed.